banner_for_desktop banner_for_responsive

 Boston/Springfield/Worcester and all MA locations

 Getting divorced and resolving family law issues involves transitions that are not easy.
-I am an experienced Massachusetts divorce mediator (over 1600 cases mediated) and divorce mediation lawyer, and I will guide you through these transitions with compassion.
+I am an experienced Massachusetts divorce mediator (over 1800 cases mediated) and divorce mediation lawyer, and I will guide you through these transitions with compassion.
 I will treat you and your concerns with respect.
 We will work together, one issue at a time, to create solutions that work for you and your family and ensure that the focus stays on the healthiest process and outcome for you and your children.

 My business is dedicated 100% to divorce mediation in Massachusetts.
-I mediatedivorces remotely via live video conference for ALL Massachusetts cities, towns, and courts.
+I mediate divorces remotely via live video conference for ALL Massachusetts cities, towns, and courts.
 You and your spouse do not need to come to my office for divorce mediation.
 If you have a computer or smartphone, I will mediate your divorce online via Zoom.
 Regardless of whether you need a Middlesex County divorce mediator; a Worcester divorce mediator; a Cambridge divorce mediator; or divorce mediation in Boston, I am as close to you as your computer or smartphone.

 After you call me and we speak on the telephone, you will have access to my calendar to schedule a 2.5 hour Zoom meeting to begin mediation, or a free 20-minute consult on Zoom with your spouse.
 This live video conferencing platform allows us to see each other and exchange documents in real time.
 I email you drafts of all court documents within 1-2 days of this first Zoom mediation meeting.